lingeswaran-ramachandran/Predict_Covid_19_cases_using_deep_learning/README.md

 Title : Predict_Covid_19_cases_using_deep_learning

-Description : have build a model to predict new cases (cases_new) in Malaysia using the past 30 days of number of cases using LSTM  neural network(deep learning)
+Description : have build a model to predict new cases  in Malaysia using the past 30 days of number of cases using LSTM  neural network(deep learning)

 <a><img alt = 'image' src="https://img.shields.io/badge/Spyder%20Ide-FF0000?style=for-the-badge&logo=spyder%20ide&logoColor=white"></a>
 <a><img alt='tf' src="https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white"></a>